Sunday, 7th May, 2023

 of people waiting.
 We eventually got to the front of the

-queue and, yes, the icecream was delicious.
+queue and, yes, the ice cream was delicious.
 We then went to

 hear Evensong at Gonville and Caius College (where both